canton7/s3-tar-backup/README.md

 `aws_access_key_id` and `aws_secret_access_key` are fairly obvious -- you'll have been given these when you signed up for S3.
 If you can't find them, [look here](http://aws.amazon.com/security-credentials).
+You can use the environmental variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY instead if you prefer -- the env vars will override the config options.

 `full_if_older_than` tells s3-tar-backup how long if should leave between full backups.
 `<timespec>` is stolen from duplicity.
 It is given as an interval, which is a number followed by one of the characers s, m, h, D, W, M, or Y (indicating seconds, minutes, hours, days, weeks, months, or years respectively), or a series of such pairs.